nate-goodburn/nate-goodburn/README.md

 Hi, I’m Nate Goodburn.
-I’m a WordPress and PHP developer from Montana with a deep fondness for math and music.
+I’m a WordPress and PHP developer from Montana with a fondness for math and music.
 I spend a lot of time teaching myself the way things work, and also love to play guitar, listen to baseball, carve spoons, mix cocktails, and sit in canoes and rafts with those I love.

 You can reach out to me at nate@goodburn.dev